Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Connection of the quantum speed limits with the coherent ergotropy

+where $|a(t)| = \sqrt{x(t)^2 + z(t)^2}$, as $y(t)$ is zero for the case considered here.
+We note here that for the given initial state $\rho(0)$ above, the value of $z(t)$ remains negative for the whole dynamics.
+Interestingly, in this case, the value of ergotropy $\mathcal{W}$ and coherent ergotropy $\mathcal{W}_c$ is exactly the same.
+Therefore, the relationship between the coherent ergotropy $\mathcal{W}_c$ and $\tau_{CSL}$ corresponds to a relationship between ergotropy $\mathcal{W}$ and $\tau_{CSL}$ too.
+Further, the relative entropy of coherence $C(\rho(t))$ vanishes whenever $x(t)$ is zero, and at those points in time, the ergotropy $\mathcal{W}$ and coherence ergotropy $\mathcal{W}_c$ are also zero.
+This is depicted in Fig. \ref{fig-qsl_coherent_ergotropy_power}.
+At these points in time, the $\tau_{CSL}$ achieves a local maximum, which is intuitive because the numerator of $\tau_{CSL}$ is locally maximum.

-In Fig. [\ref{fig-qsl_coherent_ergotropy_power}], we can see the variation of the QSL time for coherence ($\tau_{CSL}$) and the characterizers of quantum thermodynamics, particularly ergotropy ($\mathcal{W}$), coherent ergotropy ($\mathcal{W}_C$), instantaneous ($\mathcal{P}(t)$) and average ($\mathcal{P}_{av}$) powers.
-The region in the ergotropy curve denoted by the up triangle shows the battery's charging process, and the down triangle shows the discharging process in the given cycle from time $\tau =1$ to 3.
+In Fig. \ref{fig-qsl_coherent_ergotropy_power}, we can see the variation of the QSL time for coherence ($\tau_{CSL}$) and the characterizers of quantum thermodynamics, particularly ergotropy ($\mathcal{W}$), coherent ergotropy ($\mathcal{W}_C$), instantaneous ($\mathcal{P}(t)$) and average ($\mathcal{P}_{av}$) powers.
+The region in the ergotropy curve denoted by the brown $``+"$ symbols indicates the battery's charging process, while the black $``|"$ symbols depict the discharging process in the given cycle from time $t =1$ to 3.
 During the charging process, the instantaneous power is positive and negative while the battery is discharging.
-Further, in this case, we observe that the maxima and minima of the $\tau_{CSL}$ match that of the coherent ergotropy and contrast with the erogtropy's maxima and minima.
+Further, in this case, we observe that the maxima and minima of the $\tau_{CSL}$ are in contrast with the erogtropy and coherent ergotropy's maxima and minima.
 This shows that the speed of evolution of the coherence of the state during the discharging process is getting slower.
 This speed hits its minimum when the ergotropy is zero.
 However, during the charging process, when ergotropy again becomes non-zero, the speed of evolution of the coherence increases and reaches its maximum when the battery is fully charged.
+We also point out here that one can take a different initial state $\rho(0)$ and can get some contribution to ergotropy from the incoherent ergotropy too.
+However, the dynamics of the system characterized by the NMAD master equation quickly drives the system's state in such a way that the value of $z(t)$ becomes negative.
+In this case, at longer times, the coherent ergotropy eventually becomes equal to the ergotropy of the system.